Billionaire Profile

 Philanthropy

-In October 2024, it was reported that Bennett made a donation for an undisclosed amount to support the construction of an 11-storey shelter in Perth for women and children who are homeless, named The Angela Wright Bennett Centre.
-In 2015, the Angela Wright Bennett Foundation granted $250,000 to support autism research at the Kids Research Institute Australia.
+Angela Bennett's philanthropic activities are primarily channeled through the Angela Wright Bennett Foundation, a private ancillary fund that supports charitable causes.
+She also made a donation to support the construction of a shelter in Perth for homeless women and children named The Angela Wright Bennett Centre.
+In 2015, the Foundation granted $250,000 to support autism research at The Kids Research Institute Australia.

 Career Milestones